 7. A Versatile Dress

 "So far this summer, this white dress from LouLou Studio has been my most worn vacation piece—I've thrown it on to wear to the pool in Lake Como, to lunch at L'Avenue in Paris, to pick up paper towels at Duane Reade in New York City.
 Now that's versatility," explains Taylor.
-"Made of simple cotton, it's also wonderfully easy to stuff into a suitcase, and you won't need to dry clean it afterward."
+"Made of simple silk, it's also wonderfully easy to stuff into a suitcase."

 8. Pared-Back Makeup